Alabimutiu/Analysis-of-Patient-Records-Using-SQL/README.md

 #  Analysis of Patient Record Project Using SQL

-This project showcases how SQL can be applied to analyze biostatistics data, particularly focusing on patient demographics, diagnosis patterns, treatment outcomes, and hospital utilization.
+This project showcases how SQL can be applied to analyze health data, particularly focusing on patient demographics, diagnosis patterns, treatment outcomes, and hospital utilization.

 ---